Is the power of attorney we made in the United States valid in BC?

 We are dual citizens of the US and Canada.
 Our main home is in Arizona, and we have an apartment in Vancouver where we spend summers.
 We signed an enduring power of attorney in Arizona.
 Will it be valid for our Vancouver property and bank accounts?

-Under the law in BC, a power of attorney made in the United States is deemed to be a power of attorney made under BC law if all of these conditions are met:
+Under the law in BC, a power of attorney made in the United States is deemed (is considered by law) to be a power of attorney made under BC law if all of these conditions are met:

 The power of attorney is effective while the adult is incapable of making decisions about their financial affairs (in other words, is an enduring power of attorney).